 Recovery and Management of Parvo

 The prognosis for your dog will depend on the severity of the infection.
-Research suggests that as long as the appropriate supportive care is provided, approximately 68% to 92% of dogs with canine parvovirus will make a full recovery.
+Research suggests that as long as the appropriate supportive care is provided, approximately 68% to 92% of dogs with canine parvovirus will make a full recovery, typically within one week.
 In general, dogs that survive through the first two to four days of parvo treatment are more likely to make a full recovery.
 However, dogs with sepsis, parvo-related heart disease, and dogs with prolonged illnesses usually have a poor prognosis.

 Most of the management and recovery period will take place in a hospital setting.
 Your dog will be quarantined and monitored to give her the best chance of recovering.
 Once your dog is stable, she will be released into your care.